-- The student must meet the minimum cumulative completion rate and/or cumulative GPA requirements set forth in this policy; or, - The student must submit an appeal that is approved by the Director of Financial Aid or Executive Dean of Student Services in which the student is granted financial aid probation.
+- The student must meet the minimum cumulative completion rate and/or cumulative GPA requirements set forth in this policy; or - 2.
+The student must submit an appeal that is approved by the Director of Financial Aid in which the student is granted financial aid probation.